jlink-blog/jlink-blog.github.io/_posts/2018-03-24-property-based-testing-in-java-introduction.md

 of TDD.

 In the weeks to come I'll publish a series of blog entries describing the essence of what I learned about PBT on the way, and how one can use it in Java.
-So far, five parts are in the making:
+So far, six parts are in the making:

 - From Example Tests to Properties